 Children must bring a reusable bottle from home, clearly labelled with their name.
 COVID-19 restrictions prohibit us from allowing students to re-fill their water bottles from the water coolers, therefore please ensure that your child brings enough water with them to school.

 Oryx International School is conscious of the number of disposable plastic drinking cups, which students will use if they are made available.
 This is not only costly but also damaging to the environment.

-No Birthday cakes, cupcakes, donuts, sweets, food or drinks are permitted due to the high amount of children with allergies.
+No gift packs, birthday cakes, cupcakes, doughnuts, sweets, food or drinks are permitted due to the high amount of children with allergies.

 It is everyone’s duty to ensure that our children are safe at all times, this includes entering and leaving school, traffic congestion has increased and we must be more aware and patient during these times.